Govindest/Canvas-Multi-Upload/README.md

 - Get Github Pages to Work
 - If your client wants it, add an auto module system
 - Place to save the api key(web model)
+- Add a way to  change upload time

 1. Create a new function similar to create_assignment_in_course or create_announcement_in_course.